MOA 183 - Intro to Health Insurance » Fall 2022 » Weekly Quiz 7 Chapter 9 & 16

 B. extent of the exam documented.

-C. complexity of the medical decision making.
+C. complexity of the diagnosis.

-D. complexity of the diagnosis.
+D. extent of the history documented.

 Question #7